ErpNetDocs/tech/reference/config-options-reference.md

 - b.The user sets it manually
 - c.The key is introduced in version: - 2023

-## 50./InventoryControl/ReceiveDocumentType
+## 50. InventoryControl/ReceiveDocumentType
-- a.The key defines the document type of the created document when using Receive function of Inventory Control
+- a.The key defines the document type of the created document when using the Receive function of Inventory Control
 - b.The user sets it manually
 - c.The key is introduced in version: - 23.2

-## 51./InventoryControl/IssueDocumentType
+## 51. InventoryControl/IssueDocumentType
-- a.The key defines the document type of the created document when using Issue function of Inventory Control
+- a.The key defines the document type of the created document when using the Issue function of Inventory Control
 - b.The user sets it manually
 - c.The key is introduced in version: - 23.2

-## 52./InventoryControl/ScrapDocumentType
+## 52. InventoryControl/ScrapDocumentType
-- a.The key defines the document type of the created document when using Scrap function of Inventory Control
+- a.The key defines the document type of the created document when using the Scrap function of Inventory Control
 - b.The user sets it manually
 - c.The key is introduced in version: - 23.2

-## 53./InventoryControl/ReconcileDocumentType
+## 53. InventoryControl/ReconcileDocumentType
-- a.The key defines the document type of the created document when using Reconcile function of Inventory Control
+- a.The key defines the document type of the created document when using the Reconcile function of Inventory Control
 - b.The user sets it manually
 - c.The key is introduced in version: - 23.2